 It is easy to claim the Book of Mormon is a fraud if you have not read it nor studied its claims.
 It is a little less easy, but still possible, to claim it as false if it is casually read.
 But the more deeply it is studied, the more difficult it becomes to deny its truth.
 I believe that only the most hardened and stubborn of skeptics, blindly intent on looking for ANY explanation other than Joseph’s, could study it in-depth without agreeing that it must be true.

 To me personally, I don’t think the Bible by itself would be enough to create significant conviction within me.
-It might be enough to make me an Easter Sunday member, but not enough to create the kind of conviction that would cause me to spend four plus hours at Church every Sunday, to work with the neighborhood youth each week, to attend the Temple every week, to give up two years of my life as a youth to serve a mission and after retirement as a senior missionary(still to come), to donate large amounts of my personal time to service within church callings, to pay tithing and fast offerings, and otherwise dedicate my life and resources to serving God.
+It might be enough to make me an Easter Sunday member, but not enough to create the kind of conviction that would cause me to spend all day at Church every Sunday, to work with the neighborhood youth and church members in the evenings each week, to attend the Temple every week, to give up two years of my life as a youth to serve a mission and after retirement as a senior missionary(still to come), to donate large amounts of my personal time to service within church callings, to pay tithing and fast offerings, and otherwise dedicate my life and resources to serving God.
 But with the Book of Mormon combined with the Bible, I am willing to do all of those things, and more.

 So why do I believe God is a loving God, Jesus Christ is His Son, and Joseph Smith is His Prophet?
 I believe these things because the Book of Mormon is true, and all of the other conclusions naturally flow from that knowledge.